TungBui1002/TymeXMobileApp/README.md

-TymeX Mobile App
+TymeX's Mobile App

 Overview

-TymeX is an admin application to view a list of users from GitHub API.
+TymeX's Mobile App is an admin application to view a list of users from GitHub API.
 The application supports:

 Loading a list of users page by page (20 items at a time).